diegargon/monnet/README.md

 In the future we will migrating that cli tools to python.

+After that you must configure your network/s clicking on"Netwrok" on the top left panel

 ## Composer

 Necessary if you want support for send mails